Bandits and Experts in Metric Spaces: The zooming algorithm for Lipschitz MAB

 \item \emph{Activation rule.} Say that an arm is \emph{covered} at time $t$ if it is contained in the confidence ball of some active arm.
 We maintain the invariant that at each time all arms are covered.
 The activation rule simply maintains this invariant: if there is an arm which is not covered, pick any such arm and make it active.
 Note that the confidence radius of this newly activated arm is initially greater than $1$, so all arms are trivially covered.
 In particular, it suffices to activate at most one arm per round.
 The activation rule is implemented using the \emph{covering oracle}, as defined in Section~\ref{subsec:intro-access}. \end{itemize} The bare pseudocode of the algorithm is very simple; see Algorithm~\ref{alg:zooming}.

 To state the provable guarantees, we need the notion of \emph{zooming dimension} of a problem instance.
-As discussed in Section~\ref{subsec:intro-poly}, this notion bounds the covering number of near-optimal arms, thus sidestepping the worst-case lower bound examples.
-Here and throughout this section, we let $\mu^* \triangleq \sup(\mu,X)$ denote the maximal reward, and we let $\Delta(x) = \mu^*-\mu(x)$ be the ``badness'' of arm $x$.
+As discussed in Section~\ref{subsec:intro-poly}, this notion bounds the covering number of near-optimal arms, thus sidestepping the worst-case lower-bound examples.
+Throughout this section, $\mu^* \triangleq \sup(\mu,X)$ denotes the maximal reward, and $\Delta(x) = \mu^*-\mu(x)$ is the ``badness'' of arm $x$.

 \begin{definition} Consider a problem instance $(\mD,X,\mu)$.
 The set of near-optimal arms at scale $r\in(0,1]$ is defined to be

 The \emph{zooming dimension} with multiplier $c>0$ is the smallest $d\geq 0$ such that for every scale $r \in(0,1]$ the set $X_{\mu,\,r}$ can be covered by $c\,r^{-d}$ sets of diameter strictly less than $r/8$. \end{definition}